What's Up Doods?

-What's Up Doods? is a late night talk show hosted by veteran TV host/actor Edu Manzano produced by the TV5 Entertainment Group in cooperation with Tentra, Inc. and it is aired every Saturday at 9:00 pm (UTC +8 21:00) on TV5.
+What's Up Doods? is a Philippine television talk show broadcast by TV5.
+Hosted by Edu Manzano, it aired from September 14 to December 21, 2013.

 Launched on September 14, 2013, What's Up Doods? is one of the 8 newly launched weekend programs under the "Weekend Do It Better" block of the network.

 The show ends its Season 1 last December 21, 2013 with the episode feature some of the interviews from prominent personalities on the show.